-For more than a year, I have been on a panel of advisers to the Kraft Food Company through their Cultivar Community program.
+For more than a year, I have been on a panel of advisers to Kraft Foods through their Cultivar program.
 I get an e-mail once a week suggesting a topic for discussion or asking a food-related question.
 I can state an opinion or respond to the comments posted by others.
 The activities are fun and and they elicit some interesting feedback.
 A few weeks ago, the administers posed the discussion topic: “What current or recent word or trend annoys you most?”

 A member identified as Tanya O responded: “The food myths that bug me the most are: ‘All carbs are bad,’ and ‘It is difficult for vegetarians to get enough protein’ – gorillas are vegan and they don’t have a problem :)'”